Collection: Japanese Tatami Beds

 Tatami beds bring the calm, grounded feeling of a Japanese bedroom into a modern home, combining low-profile design with the warmth of real hardwood.
-Built from solid beechwood, mahogany, and other carefully selected woods, these tatami bed frames offer a sturdy, creak-free foundation that keeps you close to the floor while still lifting your sleep surface for comfort and airflow.
+Handcrafted exclusively from Solid Indonesian Mahogany, our frames offer a density and durability superior to common hardwoods like Poplar or Pine.
+These tatami bed frames offer a sturdy, creak-free foundation that keeps you close to the floor while still lifting your sleep surface for comfort and airflow.
 Clean lines, natural finishes, and a choice of sizes and colors make it easy to create a peaceful, minimalist sleep space that feels intentional instead of cluttered.

 Tatami beds are especially versatile when it comes to what you place on top.
 Many sleepers layer them with natural shikibuton floor mattresses for a traditional Japanese sleep system, while others pair them with breathable options from our natural mattress range for a slightly more cushioned feel.
 If you love sleeping close to the ground in other rooms as well, you can complement your tatami setup with additional low-profile options from our floor bed collection, creating a consistent aesthetic throughout your home.